preetihemant/beautiful-jekyll/_posts/2017-10-29-iris-supervised.md

 bigimg: /img/iris.jpg
 ---

-The Iris flower data set was first used by Ronald Fisher in his paper in 1936.
+<p> The Iris flower data set was first used by Ronald Fisher in his paper in 1936.
 It is popular in the machine learning and data science community today.
-This classic datset is simple, well understood and will give a good ML introduction to anybody just starting.
+This classic datset is simple, well understood and will give a good ML introduction to anybody just starting. </p>
 #### [Python code](/_posts/iris_sup_code.md)

 ## About the data set